PA code of conduct

 - promoting equal opportunities and respecting diversity and different cultures and values

-You have a duty to gain and maintain the trust and confidence of the person you’re assisting, which includes:
+You have a duty to gain and maintain the trust and confidence of the person you’re assisting.
+This includes:

 - being honest and trustworthy